-The professional program in architecture at McGill is divided into two parts: the first is a six-semester program that leads to the B.Sc.(Arch.), and the second, for students with the B.Sc.
-(Arch.), or equivalent, is a three-semester program that leads to the professional degree, M.Arch.
+The professional program in architecture at McGill is divided into two parts: the first is a six-semester program that leads to the B.Sc.(Arch.), and the second is a three- or four-semester program that leads to the professional degree, M.Arch.
 (Professional).
-It has long been a requirement that students acquire a minimum of six months of work experience in an architect's office before completing the professional program.
+It has long been a requirement in the program that students acquire a defined amount of work experience in an architect's office before completing the professional degree.
 Students do not receive academic credit for this work experience, but are required to submit a detailed report which must be approved by the School.

-- Building division or facilities office of a school board, hospital, university, or corporation
+- The building division or facilities office of an institution such as a school board, hospital, university, or corporation

-- Building & planning office of a municipality
+- The building & planning office of a municipality

-- Architectural Research (for example, with the John Bland Canadian Architecture Collection or Canadian Centre for Architecture)
+- Architectural Research (for example, with a professor, the John Bland Canadian Architecture Collection or the Canadian Centre for Architecture)

-The School does not operate a coop-style employment office in the school; in other words, students are expected to find their own employment.
-However, the School maintains an official "Job Notice Board", located on the second floor of the Macdonald-Harrington Building, coordinates visits by professionals visiting the school to recruit staff, and attempts to employ as many students as possible on campus when opportunities arise.
-Typically, 6-8 students will find summer employment in the School or with individual professors, and with the University's Department of Facilities Management.
-Students are also able to take advantage of placement services available at the MECC (McGill Engineering Career Centre).
+Since the School does not operate a formal coop-style placement office, students are expected to find their own employment.
+However, the School maintains a "Job Notice Board" on the second floor of the Macdonald-Harrington Building, coordinates visits by professionals visiting the school to recruit students, and tries to employ as many students as possible on campus when opportunities and circumstances allow.
+Typically, 6-8 students will find employment each summer with the School, with individual professors, and with McGill’s Departments of Facilities Management and Space Planning.